 Police officers work in every area of the country, whether it’s a Mayberry-style town or the South Side of Chicago.
 Police officers might watch for speeders, make arrests, or patrol a public area during a large event.
 Their primary goal is the public good, and they impact society by making streets safer, enforcing law-abiding behaviors in the citizens.

 A lawyer influences the outcome of a person’s legal case by providing assistance.
 If they work in criminal defense, they work towards getting the defendant the best deal possible.
 If they work in personal injury, they help individuals who were injured at work or on the road gain financial compensation.
 For example, Red Bank, NJ worker’s compensation attorneys would work with the insurances companies to make sure an injured worker received financial compensation for an injury he or she experienced while at work.

 Veterinarians impact the public good by keeping animals healthy.
 While the health of a family’s puppy is important, a veterinarian also impacts society as a larger whole by working with farm animals.
 Since animals are relied on for meat, milk, eggs, and wool, their well-being is an important part of economic structure.

 A dentist works on someone’s teeth, filling cavities and watching for dental issues.
 A dentist benefits others on a daily basis, since everyone wants a clean, white smile, and no one wants a toothache.
 While some people might fear the dentist and the dentist’s chair, a dentist does his or her work carefully to ensure every patient has healthy teeth for the rest of their life.
+They are also there if you ever need an emergency dental procedure done for any serious dental issues like a fractured tooth.
 Since being attractive can even help people get hired, no dentist should underestimate the benefit they bring to a patient’s life.